code-423n4/2024-03-zksync/docs/zkSync Era/Smart contract Section/L1 smart contracts.md

 Implementation detail - function returns a magic value just like it is designed in [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271), but the magic value is 32 bytes in size.

-## Bridges

-Bridges are completely separate contracts from the Diamond.
-They are a wrapper for L1 <-> L2 communication on contracts on both L1 and L2.
-Upon locking assets on one layer, a request is sent to mint these bridged assets on the other layer.
-Upon burning assets on one layer, a request is sent to unlock them on the other.

-Unlike the native Ether bridging, all other assets can be bridged by the custom implementation relying on the trustless L1 <-> L2 communication.

-### L1ERC20Bridge

-The "standard" implementation of the ERC20 token bridge.
-Works only with regular ERC20 tokens, i.e. not with fee-on-transfer tokens or other custom logic for handling user balances.

-- `deposit` - lock funds inside the contract and send a request to mint bridged assets on L2.
-- `claimFailedDeposit` - unlock funds if the deposit was initiated but then failed on L2.
-- `finalizeWithdrawal` - unlock funds for the valid withdrawal request from L2.

-The owner of the L1ERC20Bridge is the Governance contract.

-### L2ERC20Bridge

-The L2 counterpart of the L1 ERC20 bridge.

-- `withdraw` - initiate a withdrawal by burning funds on the contract and sending a corresponding message to L1.
-- `finalizeDeposit` - finalize the deposit and mint funds on L2.
-The function is only callable by L1 bridge.

-The owner of the L2ERC20Bridge and the contracts related to it is the Governance contract.

 ## Governance

 This contract manages calls for all governed zkSync Era contracts on L1 and L2.
 Mostly, it is used for upgradability and changing critical system parameters.
 The contract has minimum delay settings for the call execution.